lacmus-foundation/lacmus/docs/train-usage.md

 *Second step to train on LADD dataset and fine-tuning model*

-*Running directly from `RetinaNet` folder in the repository* Here
+*Running directly from `RetinaNet` folder in the repository*

+Here
 * weights: Path to the weights for initializing training
 * csv indicates retinanet is trained on a custom data set
 * train_annotations.csv is path to training annotations
 * labels.csv are the labels in the format class_name, class_id with 0 reserved for background class
 * val_annotations is path to validation annotations
-* config.ini configuration files
+* config.ini configuration file

-If your dataset is small, you can also use the --freeze-backbone argument to freeze the backbone layers.
+If your dataset is small, you can also use the `--freeze-backbone argument` to freeze the backbone layers.

 ### Training Set
 I uploaded the images used for training and validation to the yandex disk link below.
 Please download the same: